My Interracial Marriage Collapsed But It Made Me Stronger

 I have been following You Tubers, A Singh Thing (aka Asia and CJ) for some time now.
 I have laughed and cried with them as they navigated through their interracial/intercultural marriage and multicultural parenting.
 And so it was devastating to see their union end abruptly and to see Asia pick up the pieces for the sake of their beautiful daughters.
 Hence, I asked her to share some of her story on how although her interracial/intercultural marriage collapsed it made her stronger.

-How We Met
+How They Met

-How Long Had You Been Together
+How Long Had They Been Together

-What Caused the Collapse Of Your Marriage
+What Caused the Collapse Of Their Marriage

 The Warning Signs

 There were tons of warning signs before getting married.
 Asia knew that CJ was not accustomed to taking care of himself before he met her because his mother took care of the majority of his needs.
 He always made work his priority and belittled her job.
 When it came to helping Asia with their firstborn, it was always a fight.
 He didn’t want to bath her or feed her.
 He would complain when Asia asked him to pick her up from school even though he was the one with the car, and it would take her over an hour to get to her school and over an hour to get back home.
 There would always be an argument if Asia asked CJ to show up to a school event.